Pete-Scale/employee-tracker/README.md

 ## Link

-Here is a full video demonstration of how to use the application.
+Here is a full video demonstration of how to use the application

 https://drive.google.com/file/d/1dSbpE480FqtO0zB2zpskDObtYCUw7ntw/view?usp=sharing

-Also here is a quick gif.
+Also here is a quick gif

 ![gif file](./assets/employee-tracker-GIF.gif)